jagarib77/CS142-Fall2025/README.md

 Created by Ayush Adhikari, James Darien Widyadi, and Michael William Wijaya

 To run the simulation, download all the files in src folder.
-You will need javafx to run the files.
+You will need javafx to run the simulation.
 Javafx is free and open source, and it can be dowload through their website: https://gluonhq.com/products/javafx/

 VS CODE: